 Perhaps, it’s time to rethink how we approach these “untreatable” infectious diseases!
 Perhaps, it’s time to step back from the mantra of thinking that medications are the only option we have.
 Perhaps, we should explore the philosophy that the immune system, suitably assisted and enhanced, is the vehicle for curing viral and Superbug infections.
 After all, for over 50 years we have used vaccinations for long-term prevention of the polio viral infection and now we use them (albeit not as effectively) for “flu”.
 Maybe we can use another type of immune modulator for acute treatment as well.

-ULTRAVIOLET BLOOD TREATMENT (UBT)
+ULTRAVIOLET BLOOD THERAPY (UBT)

 UBT has been very effective